 Gardens provide endless opportunities to learn and discover.
-They are great for showing children how plants need care and show them how to respect nature while they watch plants grow.
+They are great for showing children how plants need care and how to respect nature while watching plants grow.

-Toddlers especially love to get involved and will feel proud to help plant seeds and water them.
-Plus gardening tools are great for developing strong hands and motor skills.
+Toddlers love to get involved and will feel proud to help plant seeds and water them.
+Plus, gardening tools are great for developing strong hands and motor skills.